8.1 Data Subject Access Request (DSAR)

 Under data protection legislation individuals have the right to obtain confirmation, usually at no cost to themselves, that their data is being processed by the data controller and to receive copies of that personal data.
 In the case of security and surveillance systems this would typically be CCTV images or access control data.

-It is the data controller who is responsible for complying with DSARs, unless this has been contracted out to a data processor (in relation to personal data processed by that data processor).
-Nevertheless, the terms of the Data Processing Agreement between data controller and data processor will usually require the data processor to pass on the DSAR to the data controller within a certain time period, and to provide reasonable assistance to the data controller so that the data controller can respond to the DSAR in sufficient detail and within the time limit.
+It is the data controller who is legally responsible for complying with DSARs.
+Practical responsibility can be contracted out to a data processor.
+The terms of the Data Processing Agreement between data controller and data processor will usually require the data processor to pass on the DSAR to the data controller within a certain time period, and to provide reasonable assistance to the data controller so that the data controller can respond to the DSAR in sufficient detail and within the time limit.

-Where data includes images or information about individuals other than the applicant, these data / images must be redacted unless it can be shown that it is reasonable to disclose those third parties’ information to the applicant, without the third parties’ consent.
+Where data includes images or information about individuals other than the applicant, the data/images must be redacted unless it can be shown that it is reasonable to disclose those third parties’ information to the applicant, without the third parties’ consent.

 Time Limit to Respond

-The requested information must be provided without delay and at the latest within one month of receipt of the SAR.
+The requested information must be provided without delay and at the latest within one month of receipt of the DSAR.

-You will be able to extend the period of compliance by a further two months where requests are complex or numerous.
-If this is the case, you must inform the individual within one month of the receipt of the request and explain why the extension is necessary.
+You will be able to extend the period of compliance by up to a further two months where requests are complex or numerous.
+If this is the case, you must inform the individual of the extension before the current time limit runs out.
+You should also explain why the extension is necessary.

 Right to Charge